archphile/thepenguin/content/blog/2020-10-21-GTD-priorities-and-inbox.md

 The implementation (and frequent revision) of H5/H4/H3/H2 has a huge effect on H1/H0.
 When you do this, it will be obvious which task should have a higher or lower priority.

-Of course, there are other tasks, such as "go buy shoes", where it's obvious that one does not need the horizons of focus in order to decide wether shoes are important or not for their lives :P
+Of course, there are other tasks, such as "go buy shoes", where it's obvious that one does not need the horizons of focus in order to decide whether shoes are important or not for their lives :P

 My final suggestion is to add some recurring tasks on your GTD app for the review of the above: